d-v-dlee/hugo_blog/content/post/levels.md

 ]
 series = ["Themes Guide"]
 aliases = ["migrate-from-jekyl"]
-draft=False
+draft=false
 +++

 TLDR: Unlock Levels is really cool.
-It helped me get a lot healthier.
+It is the real deal.

 <!--more-->
 I previously wrote a Tweet storm on my experience with the Levels app after my first week.
 This is a slightly longer, more in-depth look after ~1.5 months.